 Next Project

-In the summer of 2025, I had the incredible opportunity to join Google NYC as a UX Design Intern on the Privacy Sandbox team.
+In the summer of 2025, I had the incredible opportunity to join Google NYC as a UX Design Intern on the Chrome UX (formerly Privacy Sandbox) team.
 My work focused on integrating new privacy features into Google’s core authentication journeys - an effort that required aligning inputs from design, content, research, and product.

 I began by conducting a comprehensive UX audit across authentication flows, which surfaced 3 critical touchpoints where privacy could be introduced without disrupting usability.
 Building on these insights, I iterated on different design variations, gathering feedback from other designers through design critiques and working closely with content and product partners.
 By the end of my internship, I pitched a design proposal to leadership that demonstrated how my solution could both preserve user privacy and achieve parity with the competitor.